The biggest castle complex in Europe – Malbork Castle

 GOOD TO KNOW BEFORE THE VISIT

 Sightseeing is pretty long.
 Prepare to spend at least 3 hours here, maybe longer.
 Malbork Castle opens at 9 am and closes at 7 pm during the peak season.
-But it’s better to check the opening hours before the visit the website.
+But it’s better to check the opening hours before the visit on the website.
 There’re two sightseeing tours to choose from in the peak season.

 The Castle Tour – Malbork Castle Museum’s interiors and grounds